markgpritchard/ModelingInfectiousDiseases.jl/README.md

   All keyword arguments are optional with default values supplied for each.

-    •  `beta`: The beta parameter in the model (infectiousness of infectives).
+    •  beta: The beta parameter in the model (infectiousness of infectives).
 Default is 520 / 365 (520 per year).

     •  gamma: The gamma parameter in the model (recovery rate).
 Default is 1 / 7.